From Data to Decisions: A Guide to the Core AI Technologies

 AI has many sub-technologies and applications ranging from biometrics and computer vision to intelligent devices and self-driving cars.
 These AI technologies, coupled with abundant data, computing power, and cloud processing innovations, have catalyzed a sharp growth in AI adoption.
 Now, companies have access to an unprecedented amount of data, including dark data they didn’t know they had.
 These treasure troves have proved to be a boon for the growth of AI.

 Though AI has long been considered a source of business innovation, it can add value only when done correctly.
 For this, we need to understand the core technologies working behind AI processes.
 However, AI is not one thing.
-It is a constellation of several technologies that enables machines to perceive, understand, act and learn with human-like intelligence.
+It is a constellation of several technologies that enable machines to perceive, understand, act and learn with human-like intelligence.
 The AI landscape includes technologies like machine learning, natural language processing, and computer vision, which we will elaborately discuss in this article.

 - What is artificial intelligence?